 "Dasher and Cupid have harness rashes.
 Dancer's tooth ache has gotten worse.
 Donder and Vixen both have inner ear infections, and the Doctor won't allow them to fly.
 Prancer, Blitzen, and Comet got new shoes this week, that rubbed blisters.
 They are barely able to walk at ALL!
 Oh, and poor Rudolph's head cold is so bad, he can't even BREATHE through his nose, much less glow!"

 Twillit had NEVER failed Santa before.
 The beloved reindeer had always been ready for the annual trip.
 He could not even look Santa in the eye.
 Twillit hung his head in shame.

 "Worry yourself not, Twillit!
 It could not be helped.
 You have done well.
 We have only to make a change of plans."

-Santa stood in the warm reindeer barn with the smell of harness leather and hay, staring off into space.
+Santa stood in the warm reindeer barn, the familiar smell of harness leather and hay filling the air, staring off into space.
 The elves dared not move, they dared not break the spell.
 Santa was deep in thought.
 It was as if the world was holding its breath!

 Suddenly, Santa Claus put his finger aside his nose and broke into a relieved chuckle.